hcdisat/Permissions/README.md

 \ITeam\Permissions\PermissionServiceProvider::class,
 ```

-## publish the package's configuration and assets files.
+### publish the package's configuration and assets files.
 ```
 php artisan vendor:publish
 ```
 After that, in the config folder, you will find a file called permissions.php
 set the entity that will represent a user in the application. also set the group.

 You can also set the middlewares.
 To do that add something like this to the
-$routeMiddleware  array  in the kernel.php .
+$routeMiddleware  array in kernel.php file.

 ```
 'person.role' => PersonHasRole::class,